 Drought-tolerant and requiring little in the way of feeding, alliums are easy to care for, although container plants will need more regular watering.
 The bulbs can be left in the ground over winter, but can be divided once the plant has died back.

 This fantastic allium mix will add height, colour and structure to your border, as well as producing lovely cut flowers.
 Once they have finished flowering, the seedheads make attractive features.View Deal

 This elegant allium grows up to 30cm tall, so is perfect for massing at the front of borders.
 Hardy and low-maintenance, it likes full sun and will flower from spring to early summer.View Deal

-Adding vertical interest by creeping up walls in cottage gardens, many honeysuckles also exude a rich, heady scent that helps to entice pollinating bees.
+A firm favourite for cottage garden ideas, honeysuckle will add vertical interest by creeping up walls.
+Many honeysuckles also exude a rich, heady scent that helps to entice pollinating bees.
 The plant flowers for months, and winds down in autumn with a profusion of berries, which will encourage birds to visit your garden.

 Where to plant

 Climbing honeysuckle likes its roots to be cool and its flowers in the sun, so a west- or south-west-facing fence or wall is ideal.
 It favors a rich, well-drained soil and does better in the ground than in a container.

 Honeysuckle only needs occasional watering in warm weather, and fertilising and mulching once a year.
 Early-flowering honeysuckle should be pruned after flowering, and late-flowering varieties in the spring.
 If the plant gets out of control, it can be cut right back in late winter.